BRAIN-Lab-AI/MultiCapCLIP-AR-Architectural-Enhancements-and-Arabic-Fine-Tuning-for-Multilingual-Visual-Captioning/README.md

 - Testing Data  [flickr30k Dataset](http://shannon.cs.illinois.edu/DenotationGraph/data/index.html)

 ### Dataset Setup
-To reproduce our experiments, you need the **MS COCO 2014** dataset.
+follow the referance GitHub repo in the data structure files To reproduce our experiments, you need the **MS COCO 2014** dataset.
 We provide a simple script to download and extract everything automatically.